-But I hope you love kale, and if you have not yet tried it raw and massaged in a dressed-up salad, I hope to convince you to give this a go.
-And for those who love this green vegetable just as much as I do, this kale salmon combo is definitely for you.
+I hope to convince you to give this healthy salad a try.
+And for those who already love this green vegetable just as much as I do, this kale salmon with fennel and mozzarella combo is definitely for you.

-- This dressed kale salad keeps well in the refrigerator for a couple of days and packs easy in individual containers for a grab-and-go lunch.
+- Yet also a great grab-and-go lunch because the dressed kale salad keeps well in the refrigerator for a couple of days and packs easy in individual containers.

 - You can always make some extra dressing to take with you.

-- Pack it with a wedge of lemon to add that extra citrusy punch.
+- Pack it with a wedge of lemon or orange to add that extra citrusy punch.

 - Or keep some sea salt flakes in your lunch bag to perk up your salad.

-I am also massaging the kale with some olive oil to make it tender and a lot more flavorsome.
+I am also massaging the kale with a tad of olive oil before tossing it with the rest of the ingredients to make it tender and a lot more flavorsome.
 And it will ready the green leaves to take on the delicious flavors of the homemade dressing.

 So, let's have a look at the ingredients and how to prep the kale.

-For this recipe, I choose Dinosaur 'Lacinato' kale.
-It's just a personal preference.
+For this kale salmon salad recipe, I prefer Dinosaur 'Lacinato' kale.
 I find this kale variety to be richer with earthier flavors.
 But don't worry, regardless of which kale you choose or prefer, it'll work in this salad.

 The mild anise-flavored vegetable adds a subtle sweet crunch-like quality.
 It works so well combined with kale when either finely sliced or thinly shaved and adds that refreshing bite that pairs well with the citrus flavors.